Crivella/DFT_QE_beginner_tutorial/0_Si_bulk/0_cutoff/README.md

 As with any basis set, an infinite number of functions is required to perfectly represent the original function.
 We need to limit the number of PW to the smallest number that represents our system accurately.

-  1. Run the calculation using the provided input file:
+  1. Look at the provided input file for bulk silicon
       ```
+      % cat si.scf.in
+      ```
+     A brief explanation of variables is given in the file.
+Complete details are given at https://www.quantum-espresso.org/Doc/INPUT_PW.html

+Run the calculation using the provided input file:
+      ```
       % pw.x < si.scf.in > si.scf.out
       ```
       or to use multiple processors, if quantum-espresso has been compiled in parallel
       ```
       % mpirun -np 2 pw.x < si.scf.in > si.scf.out
+      ```
+      Visualize the system using `Xcrysden`:
+      ```
+      % xcrysden --pwi si.scf.in
       ```
   2. Look at the information presented on the output file
       - A header containing information of the version of espresso used